DigitalHerencia/fleet-fussion-multi-tenant-trucking-saas/doc/Developer-Documentation.md

   - All primary keys are UUIDs (universally unique identifiers).
 This ensures uniqueness across distributed systems and avoids sequential ID predictability.
   - Timestamps (`createdAt`, `updatedAt`) are included in most tables to track when records are added or modified.
-Drizzle ORM can auto-manage these or they can be set via triggers.
+Prisma ORM can auto-manage these or they can be set via triggers.
   - Foreign key relations are set with `ON DELETE CASCADE` for any child records that should be removed if a parent is deleted (e.g., deleting a driver could cascade delete their HOS logs or compliance docs; deleting a company cascades to all its data).